PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 * Open the black connector is simply a push/pull fit.
 To disengage the cable, pull the two corners of the black connector down, away from the camera board.
 It will unclip to about 3mm, make sure you don't pull it off!

->[!WARNING]
+!!! warning

->Be careful, this part is delicate.
+	Be careful, this part is delicate.
 Gently prise the black connector with nail or fingertip and thumb.
 ![Assemble Core Module 4.png](images/Assemble_Core_Module_4.png "Assemble Core Module 4")

 * Insert the **Ribbon Cable** you just detached from the Raspberry Pi Camera in the Raspberry Pi
 * Make sure to insert in as much as you can
 * Secure the Ribbon Cable in the Raspberry Pi by pressing firmly on the black connector

->[!WARNING]
+!!! warning

->Blue rectangle on Ribbon Cable should face the same direction as the arrow below.
+	Blue rectangle on Ribbon Cable should face the same direction as the arrow below.
 ![Assemble Core Module 5](images/Assemble_Core_Module_5.png "Assemble Core Module 5")

 * Thread the Ribbon cable through the **PlanktoScope HAT V1.3 Assy** slot from the underside